About The Institute

 Chief Rachel Tolber

-Chief, Redlands PD, CA, founding board member, American Society of Evidence Based Policing
+Chief, Redlands PD, (CA), founding board member, American Society of Evidence Based Policing

 -

-Commander Chris Vallejo (ret.)
+Chief Chris Vallejo

 -